CompassNav: Steering From Path Imitation To Decision Understanding In Navigation: Introduction

-\item \textbf{A Gap-Aware Hybrid Reward for Nuanced Policy Alignment.} We design a novel reward function that acts as a sophisticated training signal by dynamically adapting its feedback to the decision's certainty.
-It robustly handles ambiguity with relative scores while providing decisive signals in clear-cut scenarios, thereby cultivating genuine decision-making skills by fully leveraging the dense annotations in the RFT subset of Compass-Data-22k. \end{itemize}
+\item \textbf{A Gap-Aware Hybrid Reward for Nuanced Policy Alignment.} We design a reward function that dynamically adapts feedback based on decision certainty.
+It handles ambiguity using relative scores while providing decisive signals in clear-cut scenarios, effectively cultivating decision-making skills by leveraging the dense annotations in Compass-Data-22k. \end{itemize}